czeludzki/CZImagePreviewer/README.md

     - Custom console (the basic custom on Controller.view, front of the CollectionView)

 ## Performance
-**Memory consumption during viewed all resources in demo which is running on a old device(iPhone6s, iOS13, 80% battery health)**
+**Memory consumption during viewed all resources in demo when running on a old device(iPhone6s, iOS13, 80% battery health)**
+- Demo is including 100 million pixel image
 ![Performance](introduction/performance.jpg)

 ## Screen Record